knative/serving/docs/spec/errors.md

 ## Latest Revision of a Configuration deleted

-If the most recent (or most recently ready) Revision is deleted, the Configuration will clear the `latestReadyRevisionName` and set `LatestRevisionReady` to False.
-If the Configuration is referenced by a Route, the Route will set the `AllTrafficAssigned` condition to False with reason `RevisionMissing`, as above.
+If the most recent Revision is deleted, the Configuration will set `LatestRevisionReady` to False.

+If the deleted Revision was also the most recent to become ready, the Configuration will also clear the `latestReadyRevisionName`.
+Additionally, if the Configuration in this case is referenced by a Route, the Route will set the `AllTrafficAssigned` condition to False with reason `RevisionMissing`, as above.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/configurations/my-service